This post may contain affiliate links.

 What To Pack For Port Douglas

-I’m not going to give you a full packing list, just a few reminders.
+Here’s what you need to pack for Port Douglas.
 You’ll want hot weather clothing and, in winter, maybe a light jacket for the evenings.
 But you probably won’t need it.
 For visiting Port Douglas and most of the activities and things to do above, don’t forget the following:

 - Sun hats and sunglasses.
 You really need eye protection on the water, but your hats will probably blow off on a fast-moving boat.
 A hat with a strap will be your friend.
 Likewise, attach your sunnies to your head with a neoprene strap like this.
-These help keep your sunnies afloat should you lose them in the sea.
+This helps to keep your sunnies afloat should you lose them in the sea.
 We use this brand of mail-order, fully colour-customisable sunglasses.
-Polarized is better for your eyes in strong glare as we have here.
+Polarized is better for your eyes in the strong glare off water, as we have here.

 Thanks for visiting.
-You’ll find more posts about activities in Port Douglas, Cairns, and Queensland, in our related posts, below.
+You’ll find more posts about activities in Port Douglas, Cairns, and Queensland on our site.
+Our Port Douglas archives are here.